awendland/blog/resume.md

 </div>
 ### Summary
 ___
-Dedicated, ambitious high-school student with 4+ years of experience actively maintaining released applications for over 60,000 users.
-Founded AMP Element in 2008 as a computer repair technician, migrated to Android application development in 2011.
+College student with 6+ years of experience actively maintaining released applications for over 100,000 users.
+Founded [AMP Element](http://ampelement.com) in 2008 as a computer repair technician, migrated to Android application development in 2011, and hired employees in 2015.
 Interned at [FireEye](http://fireeye.com) as a full-stack software developer.
 Eager to learn and apply new skills.
-Experienced in Java with Android, Google App Engine, Tomcat, Bukkit, Desktop and MongoDB; JavaScript with AngularJS, JQuery, Three.js and vanilla; Python with Flask and MatPlotLib; PHP with MySQL; HTML, CSS/LESS.
+Experienced in Java with Android, Spring, Bukkit, MySQL and MongoDB; JavaScript with AngularJS, JQuery, Three.js and vanilla; Python 2 & 3 with Flask, MatPlotLib, Cassandra; PHP with MySQL; modern HTML 5, CSS/LESS/SASS; Swift for iOS; Digital Ocean with Ubuntu, nginx; Go (golang); AWS with Beanstalk, RDS, S3.

 ### Engineering Experience
 ___
 <table>
+    <tr><td><a href="http://ampelement.com" class="print-link-ib">AMP Element</a> (CEO):</td><td><table>
+        <tr><td>2014 - 2015</td><td>Lead a team of three to construct a Java Spring backed location aware, messaging platform w/ native clients on Android and iOS (Swift).</td></tr>
+    </table></td></tr>
-    <tr><td><a href="http://fireeye.com">FireEye</a> (Malware Research Development Intern):</td><td><table>
+    <tr><td><a href="http://fireeye.com" class="print-link-ib after-char-padding-left">FireEye</a> (Malware Research Development Intern):</td><td><table>
         <tr><td>2014</td><td>Full-stack software engineer working on in-house systems for malware research and analysis.
 Re-wrote internal malware-querying application into modern AngularJS/LESS based webapp with a RESTful Python/Flask backend using Cassandra as DB.</td></tr>
-    </table></td></tr>
-    <tr><td>AMP Element:</td><td><table>
-        <tr><td>2009 - 2011</td><td>Focus on working as a computer technician due to intense interest in computer design and functionality.</td></tr>
-        <tr><td>2011 - present</td><td>Focus on Google Android application development.</td></tr>
     </table></td></tr>
 </table>